 Final Thoughts

-The murals all over this diverse neighborhood are simply astonishing.
+The murals all over this diverse neighborhood are astonishing.
 Undoubtedly, the street art in this historic district is a must-see attraction.

 From murals depicting famous personalities to street masterpieces depicting social commentary on current events, the Mission District has it all!